Written Communication Test (WCT-345)

 The purpose of the Written Communication Test is to assess an individual's ability to write in a clear and concise manner and to assist managers in making selection decisions.
 It can be used to assess individual contributors, managers, or leaders whose position requires them to write clear and concise letters, memos, reports or other documents.

 In the Written Communication Test, individuals read a text of approximately 2,000 words.
 They then prepare a summary of approximately 450 words which covers the major points contained in the text.

 The summary must be written in a formal narrative style; a point-form outline is NOT acceptable.
 You are expected to provide an accurate, clear and concise report of the text.
 The summary is to be written in your own words.
 The scoring takes into consideration:

 - Mechanics of writing (grammar, spelling and punctuation)

 Points will be deducted for errors in grammar, spelling and punctuation.
 Points will be allotted for content coverage and for appropriate use of style.

-Communication of Results - The Personnel Psychology Centre of the Public Service Commission is responsible for scoring the Written Communication Test.
-The results are sent to the responsible human resources consultant who then communicates them to you.
+The Personnel Psychology Centre of the Public Service Commission (PSC) is responsible for scoring the Written Communication Test.
+The PSC sends the results to the responsible human resources advisor who then communicates them to you.

-Please note that the information available with respect to your performance is limited to the rating obtained for overall Written Communication and the rating obtained for each specific component of the competency assessed.
-More detailed feedback is not provided.
+Since this exam is for staffing purposes and is not a diagnostic instrument for career development purposes, the information available on your performance is limited to the overall rating for written communication and the rating for each specific component of the competency assessed.
+More detailed feedback cannot be provided.

-Human resources advisors - There is a cost to the department for using this tool.
-Click here to access the table of rates.
+There is a cost for using this tool.
+View the price list.